dladd/pyFormex/user/pyformex-user-meeting-2.rst

   - Benedict presents some recent developments:

     - The postprocessing functionalities have been extended.
 It is now possible to render values on a mesh (e.g. displacements, stresses, etc.).
-    - The impact of using an average normal on surface rendering is shown.
-The surfaces seem much smoother by using the average normal.
-The procedure is currently quite slow, but a significant speed-up can be obtained by implementing this procedure in a c-routine.
+    - The impact of using a averaged normals on surface rendering is shown.
+The surfaces seem much smoother when using the averaged normals.
+The calculation of the averaged normals is currently too slow for use with very large structures, but a significant speed-up will be obtained from implementing it in C.

   - Sofie demonstrates some of the tools she has been working on: